Choir (song)

 "Choir" is a song by Australian singer Guy Sebastian.
 It was released on 31 May 2019 as the second single from Sebastian's ninth studio album T.R.U.T.H..
 An official remix by Norwegian music producer Alan Walker was released on 27 September 2019.

-At the ARIA Music Awards of 2019, the song was nominated for four awards; Best Male Artist, Best Pop Release, Video of the Year and Song of the Year, and won the latter two.

-At the APRA Music Awards of 2020, "Choir" was nominated for Song of the Year, Most Performed Australian Work of the Year and Most Performed Pop Work of the Year.
+The song peaked at number 7 in the Australian Singles Chart, Sebastian's 13th top 10 single in Australia.
+It spent 28 weeks in the top 50, and was certified 6× platinum in 2023.
+Although it didn't enter the New Zealand charts it reached platinum certification there.

 Background

-The song is dedicated to his great friend and musical collaborator Luke Liang, who died following a battle with mental health.
-Sebastian said "[His death] was very unexpected.
+The song is dedicated to Sebastian's close friend and musical collaborator Luke Liang, who died following a battle with mental health.
+He said Luke's death "was very unexpected.
 In fact, I'd actually done a gig with Luke, who passed away, just before I left for LA.
 And I could sense that something wasn't quite right...
 It was very hard to process and it still is."
 The song was originally a ballad, but Sebastian changed it into "an upbeat, poignant song about the choir of voices Liang has joined in death, and the choir of voices "keeping his light alive" on earth."

 Sebastian performed an acoustic version of the song on 60 Minutes.